 I began my career in social welfare work and returned to study at Monash University to become a psychologist.
-After completing my Masters in Psychology (Counselling) degree I remained with Monash for 14 years in research and teaching.
+After completing my Masters in Psychology (Counselling) I remained with Monash for 14 years in research and teaching.
 My research focused on aged mental health including dementia, depression and anxiety.
 I also taught and supervised students.
-While the years involved in research were fulfilling and produced beneficial outcomes, I remained keen to commence private work and so in 2012 I took the opportunity to start with Nexus Psychology.
+While my years in research were fulfilling, I was keen to commence private work and so in 2012 I started with Nexus Psychology.

-My private work has also been a rewarding experience – assisting clients to realise their potential, utilising their strengths and resources to create the changes they want in their lives.
-I too continue to build upon my skills to ensure clients are receiving the most appropriate therapy.
+My private work has also been a very rewarding experience – assisting clients to realise their potential, utilising their inner strengths and resources to create the changes they want to achieve.
+I too have continued to build upon my skills to ensure clients are receiving the most appropriate therapy.
 This has involved ongoing training in various therapies and techniques.

 I was fortunate to work for 4 years (2015 – 2019) providing gut focused psychological therapy and gut directed hypnotherapy for people experiencing gastrointestinal issues (e.g. Irritable Bowel Syndrome).
 It was during this period that I observed the remarkable changes and benefits through the use of hypnosis.
 With that knowledge and because of a long interest in area of obesity, weight management and health related illnesses, I extended my training to include weight reduction therapy* (please see below).
 I’m now very pleased to provide Virtual Gastric Band hypnosis for those people who have had problems in managing their weight due to over eating.
 Note the program does not involve dieting, rather a person becomes satisfied with eating smaller amounts of food as well as introducing further positive lifestyle changes.
 More recently, I have introduced additional techniques/strategies (including tapping/EFT) to help empower people so that they have further tools to realise their goals, to regain and maintain control of their lives and eating behaviours.

 Weight Management Program: